zhouliguo/InvertedNMS/README.md

-# GRR Face Detection
+# InvertedNMS
-Image Grid Recognition and Regression Fast and Accurate Face Detection
+Inverted Non-maximum Suppression for more Accurate and Neater Face Detection

 This repository is under building